NabilAidilreza/STARScraper/README.md

 ## Description

-A python program that extracts your modules and timings from a HTML copy of your NTU STARs Timetable.
+A Python tool designed to extract module details and timings from the HTML copy of your NTU STARs Timetable.

+## Use Case
+If you're a student at NTU and have downloaded your STARs Timetable as an HTML file (from the main planning page <b>NOT</b> weekly), this tool helps you quickly and efficiently extract your schedule into a format that's easier to manage, share, or analyze.

 ![DEMO](https://github.com/NabilAidilreza/NTU_STARS_Project/assets/58650657/97596935-beaa-4098-ba9c-eefd5cbf31ef)